yaperos/app-nodejs-codechallenge/README.md

 -  MongoDB as the Non-relational database engine.
 -  Mongoose as the ODM for MongoDB.
 -  Docker && Docker compose for containerization.

+## Usesful tools
 -  Insomnia as the API testing tool.
+-  Compass as the GUI for reviewing MongoDB data.
+-  Kafdrop as a web UI for viewing Kafka topics and browsing consumer groups.

  There should be two resources:
  1. Resource to create a transaction: